Experiencing the Humanities

 Still other feminists argue that the whole issue is not about who did important things in history and who did not.
 These feminists argue, instead, that it is the way we see history that is at fault.
 They argue that in our very desire to discuss the notable events and people of history, we are using a white male point of view.
 They argue that if we would look at history from a more feminine point of view, we would naturally discuss less noticed groupings and social and cultural events among people, and how these also have deeply affected the tides of history.
 And in doing so, we will see that women were much more active in history--in groups rather than as individuals--affecting historical outcomes just as much as have men.

 Some traditional historians respond that history books have increasingly added chapters about minorities.
-Thus everything is becoming fairer.
+Thus, they say, everything is becoming fairer.

 However, say the minority critics, these traditional historians are missing an important point.
 Just adding a few minority chapters is not in itself enough.
 The way the majority race has treated the minority races is itself a deeply important part of history.